mindee/tawazi/README.md

 * decide whether to identify the ExecNode by a Hashable ID or by its own Python ID.
 This is breaking change and must change to 0.2.1
 * support multiple return of a function!? this is rather complicated!?
 I have to wrap every returned value in an object and then decide the dependencies using that
-* change the name of the library to tawazi
 * the goal of this library is to run the DAG nodes in parallel and to run the same DAG in parallel in multiple threads or to run the same ops between different DAGs with no side effects what so ever
 * run subset of execnodes only